-c) At the end of June 2019, the Bank reached a binding agreement for the sale of 95% of the mezzanine and junior notes of a securitization of a residential mortgage loan portfolio of ca. \notin 2 bn gross book value (project Pillar comprising primarily NPEs) which represents the second significant milestone of the Bank's frontloaded plan for derisking its balance sheet (note 15).
-As at 30 June 2019 and taking into account the above transaction, the Group NPEs at amortized cost have been reduced to \notin 14.3 bn, driving the NPE ratio to 32.8% (31 December 2018: 37%).
-Going forward, the Bank is in process of completing the next two steps of its plan, specifically, a) the sale of 20% of the mezzanine and junior notes of a securitization of a mixed assets portfolio of NPEs with a gross book value of ca. \notin 7.5 bn (Project Cairo) and b) the sale of a majority stake in Financial Planning Services S.A.
-(FPS), the licensed 100%-owned loan servicer of Eurobank (Project Europe) (note 24).
+In September 2019, the Bank completed the sale of 95% of the mezzanine and junior notes of a securitization of a residential mortgage loan portfolio of ca. € 2 bn gross book value (project Pillar comprising primarily NPEs) which represents the second significant milestone of the Bank's frontloaded plan for derisking its balance sheet (note 15).
+As at 30 September 2019 and taking into account the above transaction, the Group NPEs at amortized cost have been reduced to € 13.8 bn, driving the NPE ratio to 31.1% (31 December 2018: 37%).
+Going forward, the Bank is continuing actively the negotiations towards completing the next two steps of its plan, specifically, a) the sale of 20% of the mezzanine and part of junior notes (to be determined taking into consideration the developments in relation to the APS, see below) of a securitization of a mixed assets portfolio of NPEs with a gross book value of ca. € 7.5 bn (project Cairo) and b) the sale of a majority stake in Financial Planning Services S.A.
+(FPS), the licensed 100%-owned loan servicer of Eurobank (project Europe) (note 24).